-It appears that more Learning & Development professionals are starting to value performance support as a critical component of any blended learning program.
-In my last post, I mentioned three things to keep in mind when considering performance support (PS).
+More companies are starting to value performance support as a critical component of any learning program.
+In my last post, I mentioned three things to keep in mind when considering performance support.
 To summarize:

-- Don’t forget performance support (I realize that this hardly qualifies as useful advice, but you have to start somewhere).
+- Don’t forget it (I realize that this hardly qualifies as useful advice, but you have to start somewhere).

-- Make sure learners know how to use the PS.
+- Make sure learners know how to use it.

-In an effort to dig a little deeper on this topic, here are three more ways to be sure your PS efforts are as effective as they can be:
+In an effort to dig a little deeper, here are three more ways to be sure your performance support efforts are as effective as they can be:

 1. Make it easy to zero-in on a desired task

-So, why not use a visual depiction of a business process as the “main menu” for the support tool?
+Why not use a visual depiction of a business process as the “main menu” for the performance support tool?
 This example shows a swimlane diagram, that allows users to understand both upstream and downstream activities, and acts as the hyperlink to specific work instructions:

 Clicking on the yellow box produces detailed work instructions:

-The support tool contains thousands of work instructions, but they are all distilled into relatively few key business processes.
-This approach makes it much easier for employees to quickly find what they’re looking for.
+This performance support tool contains thousands of work instructions, but they are all distilled into relatively few key business processes.
+With a little graphic design, this approach would make it much easier for employees to quickly find what they’re looking for.